drawwithcode/2018-group-work-group-10/README.md

 Users will experience the feeling of staying in the environment of heavy air pollution and try to see the landscape of the city clearly

 # INTERACTIONS
-Main interactions such as cleaning the haze
+Hazy World combines two different interaction with its users.
+They are;
-Sub interactions such as swiping to next city.
+*WebCam; Main interactions such as cleaning the haze *Mouse; Sub interactions such as swiping to next city.